erezsh/plyplus/README.md

 A. Power and simplicity.
 See the examples and judge for yourself.

+Q. I want to use Plyplus in a threaded application.
+Is it thread safe?

+A. Yes, but you must pay attention.
+Plyplus relies on PLY, it can cause problems if you try to define multiple parsers at the same time using threads.
+Please make sure not to do that.

 ## Tutorials

 Learn how to write a grammar for Plyplus at the [tutorial](/docs/tutorial.md)